 - Click on the DOWNLOAD button below to download as a PDF.

 Latest QSN news

-Join Wildlife Queensland’s Quoll Seeker’s Network and Noosa & District Landcare, along with expert presenters Dr Scott Burnett and Dr Sean FitzGibbon, to learn more about the ‘secret life’ of cryptic, endangered quolls and what you can do to help support them across the Sunshine Coast and Hinterland and throughout the Mary River Catchment with our Quoll Discovery Day.
+Wildlife Queensland’s Quoll Seekers Network and Noosa & District Landcare, along with expert presenters Dr Scott Burnett and Dr Sean FitzGibbon,held a discovery day on 23 October to learn more about the ‘secret life’ of cryptic, endangered quolls and how locals can help support them across the Sunshine Coast and Hinterland and throughout the Mary River Catchment at our Quoll Discovery Day.